 Involves original research and writing on a topic or project agreed upon by the instructor and the student.
 Consent of the instructor and Junior class standing is required for Independent Study.
 A form for Petition of Independent Study must be completed and approved by the instructor and Division Dean.

-BUS 306A Economics for Managers

-The course focus is on the practical application of the following basic economic principles: opportunity cost, demand and supply, elasticity, costs and benefits of decisions, supplier behavior, costs of the firm, types of firms, profit and loss.
-The main emphasis of the applications will be on how these principles influence business decisions.
+3 credits PGS principles influence business decisions.
 Prerequisite: BUS 223A or equivalent.

+BUS 306A Economics for Managers The course focus is on the practical application of the following basic economic principles: opportunity cost, demand and supply, elasticity, costs and